redpesk-marine/documentation/README.md

 As by definition boat can get far enough from ground antenna to loose connectivity, it is key to support connection break down as well as stream selection to limit satellite communication cost.

-As cloud connectivity the initial implementation propose a mechanism not only to secure stream from/to the cloud, but also a standard option to stage data on the edge waiting for adequate connectivity to be available.
+As cloud connectivity, the initial implementation proposes a mechanism not only to secure stream from/to the cloud, but also a standard option to stage data on the edge waiting for adequate connectivity to be available.

 ![micro-service cloud model](images/cloud-service-archi-Intro.png)

 ### Native Graphic

-While not everyone require native graphic support, anyone who need to support an embedded screen to display UI will need some form of graphical support.
+While not everyone requires native graphic support, anyone who needs to support an embedded screen to display UI will need some form of graphical support.

-For remote UI HTML5 is tha magic wand, unfortunately for native screen support Wayland only provide very low level API and needs to be complemented in order to support application developers.
-In order to support Linux existing UI the system should support XDG as well as some hight level compositor foundation as WLRoot, Fluter or others.
+For remote UI, HTML5 is the magic wand.
+Unfortunately for native screen support, Wayland only provides very low level API and needs to be complemented in order to support application developers.
+In order to support Linux existing UI, the system should support XDG as well as some hight level compositor foundation as WLRoot, Fluter or others.
 While no compositor will ever support every use cases, reference implementation should support one that enable people to get native UI working almost our of the box.

 ### Monitoring

-Monitoring a key requirement for any long term supported system.
+Monitoring is a key requirement for any long term supported system.
 Monitoring should be able to support multiple use cases as:

 * Enabling developers to trace requests in realtime when debugging
 * Collecting long term data track when doing final in situation QA test
 * On line data collection to track security break, functional errors, usage patterns, ...

-Redpesk@SEA inherit from Automotive Linux application framework monitoring capabilities, it can introspect service API, hook incoming/outgoing messages and support a standard monitoring of Linux general behavior (CPU, RAM, Network, ...).
-All collected data can either be display in realtime (debug case) or store in a timeserie database for further use with standard tools as Graphana or others.
+Redpesk@SEA inherits from Automotive Linux application framework monitoring capabilities, it can introspect service API, hook incoming/outgoing messages and support a standard monitoring of Linux general behavior (CPU, RAM, Network, ...).
+All collected data can either be displayed in realtime (debug case) or stored in a timeserie database for further use with standard tools as Graphana or others.

 ![micro-service monitoring model](images/monitoring-service-archi-Intro.png)